EMH endeavors to provide as complete a listing as possible

 Concert Series 2014-2015

 EMH has two exciting, locally produced programs and two visiting groups from the mainland planned for the 2014-2015 season.
 All programs except for the first will be presented in both Honolulu and Kona.
 For our signature opening concert, we follow last year's Oratorio and Gabrieli 400 from 2012 with a program featuring all women composers from the 9th to the 17th centuries, performed by an all women's vocal and orchestral ensemble.
-The season continues with Bridging the Centuries (see below) on November 14 in Honolulu and January 31 in Kona, and closes in April with a second visit from Ensemble Mirable with special guest artist Marion Verbruggen, the world renowned recorder player from Holland.
+The season continues with Bridging the Centuries on November 14 in Honolulu and January 31 in Kona, and closes in April with a second visit from Ensemble Mirable with special guest artist Dan Laurin, the world renowned recorder player from Sweden.

 individual concerts will be available for purchase 30 days in advance